Clackmannanshire's Mines

 Craigrie - Opened 1852 [Devon Iron Company] {1854}, Tulligarth Coal Co.
 Ltd {1938} and {1939}, Alloa Coal Co. acquired the pit in 1942 and re-equipped it.
 NCB 1947 until the mine closed in 1952.

 Craigrie Pit was located just across the road from Craigrie farm, to the immediate south of Clackmannan Tower.
-Minor remnants of the site - hard standing and low walls - still exist. the site is now used by the farm for storage.
+Minor remnants of the site - hard standing and low walls - still exist. the site is now used by the nearby farm for storage.

 Zetland Colliery (1935 to 1960) - Alloa Coal Co - 1935-1947.
 NCB - 1947-1960.

-Zetland No.1 and No.2 - Located to the north of Helensfield on the north side of the A907.
+Zetland No. 1 and No. 2 - Located to the north of Helensfield on the north side of the A907.

 Tulligarth (Tullygarth) A.K.A.
 Pretoria Pit - Jas.
 Fyfe and Co.
 1908, Tulligarth Coal Co.
 Ltd {1918 to 1941}, Alloa Coal Co. took over the pit in 1941, and was registered as still owning it in 1944 and 1945, Reported to have closed in 1944.